 Collecting a urine sample

 Your pediatrician also will want a urine sample from your child for analysis.
-In infants and toddlers who are not toilet trained, the pediatrician may start with a special bag over the genitals designed to catch urine.
+In infants and toddlers who are not potty trained, the pediatrician may start with a special bag over the genitals designed to catch urine.
 If this urine appears possibly infected, however, then urine must be collected by using a catheter to confirm the diagnosis.

 In toilet trained children, the urine can be collected by the "clean catch" method.
 First, you'll use soap and water or special wipes provided by your pediatrician to cleanse the urethral opening (with an uncircumcised penis, hold the foreskin back).
 Then allow your child to start to pee, but wait just a moment before you start to collect urine in the special container provided by the doctor.
 In this way, any bacteria around the outside of the urethral opening will be washed away by the early urine released and won't contaminate the sample.
 (Also see, "How to Collect a Urine Sample from a Baby.")